blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 rpcconnect
 ----------

 ``rpcconnect`` allows the user to connect to ``komodod`` and send RPC commands from a host.
 By default, it is set to localhost.
-We DO NOT RECOMMEND that the average user sets this value to any other host, as it can grant access to a foreign party, who are then able to take control over ``komodod`` and all funds in your ``wallet.dat`` file.
+We DO NOT RECOMMEND that the average user set this value to anything other than the localhost, as it can grant access to a foreign party, who are then able to take control over ``komodod`` and all funds in your ``wallet.dat`` file.

 Usage: